Vandivier/afterecon/content/2017-12-09-how-will-the-futures-market-affect-btc-price.md

 ---
-title: How Will the Futures Market Affect BTC Price?
+title: "How Will the Futures Market Affect BTC Price?"
 date: 2017-12-09 15:46:36
 author: John Vandivier
 ---